-Jon is currently a Senior Lecturer in Primary ICT and Music at the University of Winchester.
+Jon is currently a Senior Lecturer in Primary ICT and Music at the University of Winchester and a previous Chair of TPEA.
 His area of expertise is working with and mentoring teaching students with a focus on ICT, Educational Technology and music.
 He has worked as a VLE/Learning Platform Consultant within Hampshire and is a former county-based Advanced Skills Teacher (AST) specialising in Primary ICT, where he supported primary schools across Hampshire.

 As an experienced primary teacher Jon and regularly spends time in schools, teaching and supporting staff and children.
 He frequently works as an ICT consultant, freelance writer and Promethean trainer across the UK.

 Within music, Jon works as a freelance musician and conductor.
 He performs in a range of different ensembles from saxophone ensembles, rocks bands through to a flute, oboe and piano trio.
 Jon previously worked for Hampshire Music Service as a Listen2Me instrumental teacher and still teaches for Portsmouth Music Service as a woodwind teacher.